sirdeniel/ARIMA/README.md

 ## Implementation Differences

-In industry-standard implementations such as Python’s *statsmodels*, parameter estimation is typically done via **Maximum Likelihood Estimation (MLE)**.
-MLE jointly estimates all parameters (AR coefficients, MA coefficients, and error variance) by maximizing the likelihood function
+In industry-standard implementations such as Python's *statsmodels*, parameter estimation is typically done via **Maximum Likelihood Estimation (MLE)**.
+MLE jointly estimates all parameters (AR coefficients, MA coefficients, and error variance) by maximizing the likelihood function `L(θ) = P(data | θ)`, assuming residuals follow a normal distribution.
+This joint optimization uses advanced numerical solvers and careful handling of likelihood surfaces.

-\[
-L(\theta) = P(\text{data} \mid \theta),
-\]

-assuming residuals follow a normal distribution.
-This joint optimization advanced numerical solvers and careful handling of likelihood surfaces.

 I attempted solving it from a different angle:
 - **AR parameters** estimated via **Yule–Walker equations** (a closed-form system of linear equations based on autocovariances).